-Here is what a comedo for either white or black heads looks like:
+Here is what a comedo for either white or blackheads looks like:

-I have talked about some of them in past blogs but let’s summarize them again.
+We have talked about some of them in past blogs but let’s summarize them again.

 Blackheads: Comedones that are open at the surface of the skin.
 They are full of excess oil and dead skins, a haven for bacteria.
 The oxidation of the oil is causing the black color.

 Whiteheads: Comedones that stay closed at the surface of the skin are called whiteheads.
-This happens when oil and skin cells prevent a clogged hair follicle from opening.
+This happens when oil and skin cells prevent clogged hair follicle from opening.
 No oxidation happens so the pimple stays white.

 Acne mechanica: is caused by heat, friction, and pressure against the skin, often the result of wearing sports gear such as a helmet or baseball cap.
 It is sometimes called "sports-induced acne" because it occurs frequently in athletes.
 Preventive measures include wearing an absorbent material under your sports equipment and showering immediately after activity.